omkarpawar1430/Habit-Tracker-in-Google-Sheets/ReadMe.md

 6. **Tracking Progress**: Each day, mark the corresponding habit's cell with an "x" once you've completed it.
 The spreadsheet will calculate your daily and yearly completion percentages.

-## Personal Use

 - Use this template to track personal habits, such as reading, exercising, meditating, or any other goals you have for the year.

-## Business Use

-- For businesses, this tool can be adapted to track team habits and productivity.
-Assign specific habits or tasks to team members, and monitor their progress.

 ## Contributing